jurgen-kluft/ccode/README.md

 )

 func main() {
-    ccode.Init()
+    if ccode.Init() {
         // This will generate
         // - ./.gitignore
         // - ./.clang-format
         // - ./source/test/cpp/test_main.cpp
         ccode.GenerateFiles()

-    // This will generate the Visual Studio solution and projects, makefile, or tundra build files ccode.Generate(mylibrary.GetPackage())
+        // This will generate the Visual Studio solution and projects,
+        // makefile, tundra or clay build files ccode.Generate(mylibrary.GetPackage())

         // You can also insert generated C++ enums with ToString and other functions, the my_enums.h
         // file should already exist and have 2 delimiter lines that you can configure as
         // 'between' (take a peek inside the `embedded/my_enums.h.json` file) ccode.GenerateCppEnums("embedded/my_enums.h.json", "main/include/cbase/my_enums.h")

-    // Or if you are up to it, even generating structs is (wip) possible ccode.GenerateCppStructs("embedded/my_structs.h.json", "main/include/cbase/my_structs.h") }
+        // Or if you are up to it, even generating structs is (wip) possible ccode.GenerateCppStructs("embedded/my_structs.h.json", "main/include/cbase/my_structs.h")
+    }
+}
 ```